-5. Venus' fly trap (Dionaea)
+4. Venus' fly trap (Dionaea)

-6. Aldrovanta
+5. Aldrovanta

-C. SAPROPHYTIC PLANTS
+C. Saprophytic Plants

 Saprophytes absorb nutrition from dead and rotting organic substances.
 Many fungi and bacteria have saprophytic mode of nutrition.
 They break up the complex organic matters into simple compounds.
 The alcoholic fermentation, lactic acid fermentation, fermentation of cheese, ripening of tobacco and the disposal of sewage are some of the useful effects of this type of nutrition.
 Among the flowering plants, Neottia and Monotropa are examples of saprophytes.
 In these cases, the root of the plant forms a mycorrhizal with the fungal mycelium to help in the absorption process.

 What are heterotrophic plants?

-What are parasitic plants?